Today’s Wonder of the Day was inspired by Lauren. Lauren Wonders, “What happened to the explorer John Cabot?” Thanks for WONDERing with us, Lauren!

 Did Cabot make it back to North America?
 Did he go ashore on a new island and live out the rest of his life there?
 No one knows.
 Experts believe his ship was likely destroyed in the storm.
 By 1499, most believed that John Cabot was lost at sea.

-What do you think happened to the first European to touch North American soil?
+What do you think happened to the John Cabot?
 Are you hopeful he made it again to dry land?
 Or do you believe he went down with his ship?
 We can WONDER all we want.
 The fate of John Cabot will likely stay a mystery.

 Standards: C3.D2.Geo.7, C3.D2.His.2, C3.D2.His.16, CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.3, CCRA.R.10, CCRA.W.2, CCRA.W.3, CCRA.W.9 CCRA.L.1, CCRA.L.2, CCRA.SL.1, CCRA.SL.2